umarSiddique010/odin-sign-up-form/README.md

 # odin_sign_up_form
-This project is assignment project JavaScript Foundation section of The Odin Projects
+This project is assignment project from HTML and CSS intermediate section of The Odin Projects.
+Although the Project is given by Odin by All the Functionality was created by me

-## The skills that are used here :
+# skills

+## JavaScript

+- Password Match
 - JavaScript DOM Manipulation
 - Event Handling
 - Conditional Logic